ddev/ddev.com/src/content/blog/ddev-nov-2024-newsletter.md

 **Happy November from DDEV**!
 It's a beautiful fall here, but things are cooling down.
 We live in an agricultural area, so the first freeze is always an event.

+**It's Maintainer [Stas Zhuk]'s first anniversary as a full DDEV maintainer!**.
+I asked him to share what he's most proud of this year.
+I know how amazingly grateful I am to work alongside him and to such an amazingly capable (and fully privileged) co-maintainer:

+> It's been a great year working as an official DDEV maintainer.

+> One thing I'm proud of is improving the `ddev composer create` command to work just like `composer create-project`.
+Even though I've done a lot with Composer as PHP developer, I still learned new things while working on this.

+> I'm also proud of adding support for `.ddev/.env.*` files in add-ons.
+It seemed simple at first, but it was connected to so many other parts of the code.
+It took a few months and many changes to get it right.

+> Another feature I worked on is `ddev config --nodejs-version auto`.
+This helped me better understand how `ddev start` really works.
+There's so much going on behind the scenes, more than just a `docker-compose up`.

+> When I started using DDEV, I already knew a bit about Docker, but I've learned a lot more by working on DDEV's Docker networks.
+I've made a lot of PRs to improve this.

+> I also had my first experience with Docker multi-stage builds in DDEV.
+We use it to compile Xdebug for some PHP versions, and it was fun to learn.

+> The `ddev launch :port` feature has been really useful.
+It's hard to imagine that DDEV didn't have it before.

+> I recently added automatic timezone detection in the web container.
+It seems like a small thing, but it has a big impact on simplicity and is very convenient for developers.

+> Finally, the upcoming `ddev cd` feature is something I’m excited about.
+I used to have a custom Bash script for this, but now it will be built into DDEV, with autocomplete.

+**Advisory Group Meeting Wednesday**: All are invited to the DDEV Advisory Group meeting Wednesday, November 6, 9am US MT, 5PM CET.
+[Meetup link](https://www.meetup.com/ddev-events/events/303197392/?eventOrigin=group_events_list) or [Zoom link](https://us02web.zoom.us/j/7315692237?pwd=RHR6NUkwb0g5WXIzS2NOcXRucCthZz09&omn=89153105842), passcode "12345" if you need it.

 **Contributor Trainings From October (Recordings and Blogs)**

 * [Supporting people using `ddev debug test` and other tools](ddev-debug-test-contributor-training.md)